 Sorry for that detour… more about these salmon cakes!😁

 You’re gonna need about 2 pounds of fresh salmon meat.
-Just so you know, Costco sells antibiotic-free salmon filets for $7.49 a pound (maybe less where you live).
+So that you know, Costco sells antibiotic-free salmon filets for $7.49 a pound (maybe less where you live).

 I usually rinse and pat down (or at least wipe down) my salmon filet.
 Place it on a parchment-lined baking sheet, sprinkle with salt and pepper, and then bake for 15 minutes at 400 degrees.

 Meanwhile, I chop up a large onion, mince some parsley, juice a lemon, beat an egg, and measure out the rest of my ingredients.
 Then remove the salmon from the oven let it rest for 5 minutes or so, and flake it with two forks.
 Add it to a large bowl with all the other ingredients and then gently mix it together.

 I form mini balls with my 1½ inch scoop, place them on the cookie sheet lined with a new piece of parchment, and then either stick them in the freezer or bake at 400 for another 15-20 minutes until just slightly golden.

 To freeze them, place the cookie sheet in the freezer for a few hours, then transfer the cakes to a large freezer bag to store until you need them.

 I also made an aioli dip for them, since some people are all about the sauce.
 It has mayo (light mayo if you’re trying to keep those calories down), fresh lemon juice, minced garlic, sriracha, and salt and pepper.
 Whisk it together and you’re ready to start dipping.